 - For technical questions about the requirements of the general permit, please contact the Stormwater & Pretreatment Team either by email at SWGP@tceq.texas.gov or by phone at (512) 239-4671.

-Storm Water Discharges from Small Construction Activities Requirements for storm water permits for construction sites that disturb at least 1 acre but less than 5 acres and are not part of a larger common plan of development.
+Requirements for stormwater permits for construction sites that disturb at least 1 acre but less than 5 acres and are not part of a larger common plan of development.

 Refers anyone contemplating construction activities or the clearing of acreage in the Edwards Aquifer recharge and contributing zones to TCEQ regional offices for information.